Looking to cut calories from your daily diet? Happily, it doesn't have to mean you need to cut out the foods you love.

 So switching to sautéing not only cuts calories, but also promotes good health.
 Too much bad cholesterol can lead to fatty deposits building up in the arteries, which the British Heart Foundation say can lead to stroke or even heart attack.

 Of course, eating well is all about moderation, and it's ok to enjoy fried foods every now and then.
 If the thought of giving up on frying altogether is too much to take, then consider investing in an air fryer.
 These clever machines use just a fraction of the oil typically needed for frying (as little as one tablespoon), making for a healthier fry.
-Take a look at our pick of the best air fryers to get started.

 3. Choose vegetable-based sauces over creamy sauces